 Online security is built from the ground up.
-In the last post we looked at ways you can make your server more secure and form the foundation of a solid web presence.
-But what about your website itself?
-As you build and develop your site, there are a number of extra steps you can take to ensure maximum protection.
+As you create and develop your website, there are several steps you can take to ensure maximum protection.

 Secure payment provider